keygenqt/yii2-autocomplete-ajax/README.md

 yii2-autocomplete-ajax
 ===================

-This is the ImageAjax widget and a Yii 2 enhanced wrapper for the [Dropzone jQuery plugin](http://www.dropzonejs.com).
-A simple way to do ajax loading image on the site.
+This is the AutocompleteAjax widget and a Yii 2 enhanced wrapper for the [Autocomplete | jQuery UI](https://jqueryui.com/autocomplete/).
+A simple way to search model id of the attributes model.

 ## Installation